 To determine the key qualities needed for our future national director, the national board was asked to rank certain qualities from highest to lowest.
-That list was compiled and the top results were the following: program planning and management; knowledge of JACL; corporate fundraising; organizational management; personnel management; and financial management including budgeting and projections next national director.
-The second of these areas is implementing the process of reviewing our operations via the completion of yearly reviews of our national director, Pacific Citizen editor and our staff.
-I'll write more on reviews in a future column.
+That list was compiled and the top results were the following: program planning and management; knowledge of JACL; corporate fundraising; organizational management; personnel management; and financial management including budgeting and projections been recruiting, we are also relving on the membership to spread the word."